UBC-MDS/DSCI_522_Group313/README.md

 ## Usage

+1. Go to the project root directory in your command prompt

+> $ cd ~/YOUR_PATH/DSCI_522_Group313

+2. Execute the Makefile with `all` command for the entire process

+> $ make all

+3. Use `clean` command to delete raw datafile and results

+> $ make clean

-Please refer to the [README.md file in the src folder of this repo](https://github.com/UBC-MDS/DSCI_522_Group313/tree/master/src).
+**For a detailed description of each scripts, please refer to the [README.md file in the src folder of this repo](https://github.com/UBC-MDS/DSCI_522_Group313/tree/master/src). **

 <br>